Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 In this folder, you will find a few types of data, depending on your `Perception Camera` settings.
 These can include:
 - Logs
 - JSON data
-- RGB images (raw camera output) (if the `Save Camera Output to Disk` check mark is enabled on `Perception Camera`)
+- RGB images (raw camera output) (if the `Save Camera Output to Disk` checkmark is enabled on `Perception Camera`)
 - Semantic segmentation images (if the `SemanticSegmentationLabeler` is added and active on `Perception Camera`)

 The output dataset includes a variety of information about different aspects of the active sensors in the Scene (currently only one), as well as the ground-truth generated by all active Labelers.
-[This page](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation%7E/Schema/Synthetic_Dataset_Schema.md) provides a comprehensive explanation on the schema of this dataset.
+[This page](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation%7E/Schema/Synthetic_Dataset_Schema.md) provides a comprehensive explanation of the schema of this dataset.
 We strongly recommend having a look at the page once you have completed this tutorial.

-> :information_source: Are the RGB images blank?
-This may be a bug.
-When using URP in OSX, having MSAA enabled on the camera may cause the output RGB images to be blank.
-As a workaround, you can disable MSAA and use FXAA instead, until the issue is fixed.
-To do this, select `Main Camera`, and in the ***Inspector*** view of the Camera component, in the ***Output*** section, set MSAA to `Off`.
-If you would like to use FXAA, in the ***Rendering*** section, set the Anti-aliasing option to `Fast Approximate Anti-aliasing (FXAA)`.

 * **:green_circle: Action**: To get a quick feel of how the data is stored, open the folder whose name starts with `Dataset`, then open the file named `captures_000.json`.
 This file contains the output from `BoundingBox2DLabeler`.
 The `captures` array contains the position and rotation of the sensor (camera), the position and rotation of the ego (sensor group, currently only one), and the annotations made by `BoundingBox2DLabeler` for all visible objects defined in its label configuration.
 For each visible object, the annotations include:
 * `label_id`: The numerical id assigned to this object's label in the Labeler's label configuration